Relational Dissonance in Human-AI Interactions: The Case of Knowledge Work: Discussion

 \textbf{The Entanglement of Relational and Analytical Work.}\quad Contemporary discourse on AI in knowledge work is dominated by `tool use' narratives.
 Industry leaders urge professionals to `master this new tool' \cite{webb_altman_ai_tools_2025}, universities offer prompt-engineering courses or guides on `how to use AI' \cite{webb_nyu_ai_tools_2025}.
 These framings position AI as a sophisticated but controllable instrument that can be integrated into existing workflows with proper training and methods.
 The emphasis on prompting strategies, best practices, and optimization techniques delivers the message that successful human-AI interaction is primarily a matter of technical proficiency.

 Our data demonstrates that a purely instrumental use of anthropomorphic conversational agents without relational engagement is untenable within the context of qualitative research and knowledge work more broadly.
-In our workshops, participants attempted to establish instrumental boundaries, but the conversational flow of the interaction inevitably crossed these limits.
-Despite beginning with an explicit tool-based framing, often shaped by dominant societal narratives, the participants found themselves in distinct relational exchanges.
-They offered appreciative feedback, asked for opinions from their AI, and received unpredictable push-back from the systems, all of which represent a clear departure from a strictly instrumental interaction.
+As shown in \cref{subsec:tool-other}, instrumental boundaries inevitably give way to relational engagement.
 The more participants sought to manage the relational dissonance and its underlying tensions, the more \emph{relational work} they had to perform.
 Participants’ attempts to impose relational structures, define roles, manage emotional responses, or correct outputs can all be viewed as instances of such relational work.

 The dynamics observed within our small groups of qualitative researchers encapsulate a larger phenomenon unfolding at a societal scale.
 Our data shows how professionals skilled in methodological reflexivity engage in significant relational work during their interactions with AI systems.
 For millions of people who interact daily with anthropomorphic conversational agents, relational dynamics may become even more complex.
 Each interaction becomes an unscripted relational exchange that individuals must navigate, often without the conscious awareness or conceptual frameworks necessary to articulate their own experiences.